gmarkkula/COMMOTIONSFramework/README.md

 * The "*Golman et al tests*" folder contains basically the same as the publicly shared repository https://github.com/gmarkkula/GolmanEtAlTypeModel, but with some added project-internal tests.

 * This root folder contains a work in progress towards a more complete implementation of the framework described in the scoping document.
-As of 2020-06-02, it implements `b1DD-b2SP-b3VD-oEA-oBEvs-oBEao` for pedestrian (speed-controlling) agents.
+As of 2020-10-15, it implements `b1DD-b2SP-b3VD-oEA-oAN-oBEvs-oBEao` for both pedestrian (speed-controlling) and driver (acceleration-controlling) agents.
 Entry point: the `test_sc_scenario.ipynb` notebook.

 Some things on Gustav's todolist as next steps for the framework implementation:
 * ~~Update code to use same mathematical notation as scoping doc.~~